-Ecommerce companies are finally waking up to the realisation that the main driver of their profit is price optimisation.
+Ecommerce companies across a number of platforms finally waking up to the realisation that the main driver of their profit is price optimisation.
 What the most successful retailers are doing is pricing right in the first place and therefore reducing any need to discount.
 They even have the temerity to put up prices without losing customers.

 A recent Bloomberg article revealed that both Ralph Lauren and Michael Kors were delivering higher profits by offering fewer discounts, accomplishing better management of their stock - and receiving no dissent from their customers about their pricing.